helium/HIP/0138-return-to-hnt.md

 ## Stakeholders

-All Helium Ecosystem participants are affected by this proposal.
+All Helium Ecosystem participants are affected directly or indirectly by this proposal.

+Specifically Helium Security Token (HST) holders are negatively affected by this HIP.
+HST holders are investors in, and early employees of, Nova Labs, Inc., who currently receive 30% of emitted HNT, decreasing every year to 15%.
+This HIP will redirect the approximately 11 Million remaining HNT scheduled to be emitted to HST holders directly to the rest of the network's participants.

 ## Detailed Explanation